Feliks Nowowiejski Music Academy: Curricula

-The curriculum unravels from the First degree, leading to a Licentiate diploma or a second cycle studies, conferring the title of Master's degree of Arts.
+The curriculum consists of First degree programmes leading to a Licentiate diploma and second cycle studies, awarding the Master's degree of Arts.

-In 2008, a PhD-third cycle has been created in the Instrumental Department, in addition to the possibility of postgraduating in one of the four faculties.
-Since 2010, the academy can award the degree of Doctor in musical instrument and conducting, and possess a doctor habilitation.
+In 2008, a PhD programme has been created in the Faculty of Instruments, in addition to postgraduate in one of the four faculties.
+Since 2010, the academy can award the degree of Doctor and Doctor habilitatus in musical instrument and conducting.

-Under bilateral agreements, the academy regularly cooperates with schools abroad, such as:
+Under bilateral agreements, the Academy regularly works with foreign schools, such as:

-"Feliks Nowowiejski" Academy of music of Bydgoszcz is also a regular partner of the Erasmus Programme.
+Feliks Nowowiejski Academy of Music is also a regular beneficiary of the Erasmus Programme.

 Departments and structure

-The school is divided in four faculties:
+The school is divided into four faculties: